 Twenty years from now you’ll be more disappointed by the things you didn’t do than the things you did.

-Be present online with relevant content and the right, updated information.
-Always ask your clients for their feedback on-site.
-Those testimonials equate brand evangelism of immeasurable value.
+Be present online with relevant content and the right, up-to-date information.

-With travellers conducting online research throughout the travel buyer journey, the million dollar question is this: Who has the bigger influence now, the travel industry or other travellers?
-With the cyclical nature of the buyer journey, we find that one traveller’s experience has the power to inspire another’s decision-making.
-While your potential client is exploring her options, she’s reading reviews posted on social sharing sites.
+Always elicit client feedback onto your site.
+Their testimonials equate invaluable brand evangelism.
+With travellers conducting online research throughout, the burning question is: whose influence is bigger now, the travel industry or other travellers?
+The cyclical nature of the buyer journey informs us that one traveller’s experience has the power to inspire another’s decision-making.

 93% of global travellers say their booking decisions are impacted by online reviews.

 Where are you in this moment?
 You should be monitoring the chatter.